richchapler/AzureSolutionsDocumentation/docs/Data_Surface_GeoSpatial_AzureMaps.md

 This solution considers the following requirements:

 * "We want to analyze real-time, streaming GPS coordinates from our vehicle fleet"
-* "We want to employ powerful geospatial capabilities and the freshest mapping data"
+* "We want to employ powerful geospatial capabilities (like in-map charting) and the freshest mapping data"
 * "We tried Power BI and it doesn't keep up with the size of our dataset"

 ## Prerequisites